avaneev/prvhash/README.md

 ## PRVHASH64_64M ##

 This is a minimized implementation of the `prvhash64` hash function.
-Arguably, it's the smallest hash function in the world, that produces 64-bit hashes of this quality level.
+Arguably, it is the smallest hash function in the world, that produces 64-bit hashes of this quality level.
 While this function does not provide a throughput that can be considered "fast", due to its statistical properties it is practically fast for hash-maps and hash-tables.